 Astragalus has been used in Traditional Chinese Medicine for over 2,000 years and has recently become the focus for numerous studies exploring its immunoregulatory properties.
 Known as Huáng Qí in Traditional Chinese Medicine, it is one of the fifty fundamental herbs used in the medicine practice.
 Astragalus is believed to stimulate and increase the immune system, in addition to combatting fatigue.

-Schisandra berry has been used as a source of medicine throughout China for thousands of years.
-It’s most powerful benefit is as an adaptogen, meaning it helps to alter the body’s response to external stressors and anxiety through balancing the production of cortisol–our “fight or flight” hormone.
+Schisandra berry, which we use alongside astragalus in DEFENSE DROPS, has been used as a source of medicine throughout China for thousands of years.
+Its most powerful benefit is as an adaptogen, meaning it helps to alter the body’s response to external stressors and anxiety through balancing the production of cortisol—our “fight or flight” hormone.

-Cordyceps mushrooms are also a key remedy for immunity, helping to boost natural killer (NK) cells while also encouraging helper T-cells, giving cordyceps anti-tumor properties.
+Cordyceps and Turkey Tail mushrooms are also a key remedy for immunity, helping to boost natural killer (NK) cells while also encouraging helper T-cells, giving them anti-tumor properties.

 One study states that “More and more research has revealed that acupuncture can regulate immunity, for example, to enhance anticancer and antistress immune function and exert anti-inflammation effects.”
 There is evidence that regular acupuncture treatments can stimulate the production of T-cells, increasing the body’s resilience to infection.

-Gua Sha is also often used in TCM to stimulate circulation by scraping a tool over the skin, applying pressure to increase blood flow.
+Gua Sha is also often used in TCM to stimulate circulation by scraping a tool over the skin, applying pressure to increase blood flow, like our stainless steel hypoallergenic THE TOOL.
 Applied to the back of the neck, upper shoulders and mid-back, Gua Sha helps the lymphatic system to drain, assisting in decongestion and reducing fever.
 One study found that Gua Sha increased pro-inflammatory and decreased immunosuppressive cytokines, ultimately boosting the innate and adaptive immune functions on the skin.